anrl/socialgov/README.md

 - Multithreaded simulation?
 Only if we want to only use Rhino.
 - Fix double counting votes
 - Double check how voting is handled for voting simulations.
+- Something returned by the bidding algorithm is wrong.